Vkrisztian01/2026_Summer_Internsip/README.md

 I was able to benchmark the results for the core example using 300 inputs(Benchmark.py), and plotted them.
 For the weighted case I ran into a technical problem, that I cant wrap my head around.
 That being said, it is a very natural extension of the problem so once we sort out the issue it will work nicely.

+The code was ran on a windows 11 laptop with these paramters Processor	Intel(R) Core(TM) i9-14900HX (2.20 GHz) Installed RAM	32.0 GB (31.7 GB usable)
+Device ID	29E5B649-6644-4975-92E5-5EF12464BFD0
+Product ID	00330-53579-90468-AAOEM
+System type	64-bit operating system, x64-based processor Pen and touch	No pen or touch input is available for this display